A Passage to Bangkok: Reception

 Ultimate Classic Rock ranked "A Passage to Bangkok" number 16 on their list of "All 167 Rush Songs Ranked Worst to Best", writing that it is "one of the sharpest vocal melodies the band wrote pre-1980, and it's a load of fun as a lyric".
 They thought it was the best song on 2112.

-Odyssey rated the song 4.5/5, and wrote that it begins with an amazing riff by Lifeson.
-They also called Geddy Lee's vocals in the song calm but impressive.
-They also ranked it number 61 on their ranking of every Rush song.

 Greg Prato of AllMusic chose "A Passage to Bangkok" as one of the album's highlights.